 We love our Heart & Stroke volunteers.
 Whether they are raising funds or sharing life-saving information, they are creating more moments for people in Canada.

 They do it to help others, but research shows that volunteers gain powerful benefits themselves:

 - Health: A 2017 study found that men and women who regularly volunteered showed a lower risk of cardiovascular disease compared to those who did not volunteer.
 Older adults who volunteer for at least 200 hours a year decrease their risk of high blood pressure by 40%, according to a 2013 study from Carnegie Mellon University.

 - Time: Giving your time to other people is the best way to increase your subjective feelings of “time affluence,” according to research conducted at the University of Pennsylvania’s Wharton School.

 - Happiness: People who volunteer report lower levels of depression and increased life satisfaction, according to a review of studies published in BMC Public Health.

 - Longer life: People who volunteered in order to help others had a lower risk of mortality after four years than people who didn’t volunteer.
-This research was published in Health Psychology in 2012.
+This research was published in Health Psychology.

 Are you ready to reap these rewards and more?
-We need your help, to visit homes in your community and reach out to friends and family online to share important health information and raise funds for critical research.
+We need your help, to reach out to friends and family online to share important health information and raise funds for critical research.